shaunthomas999/kafka-workshop-base/README.md

 # kafka-workshop

-Kafka workshop - Hands-on exercise
+* Repository for Hands-on exercise
+* Follow the presentation slides as primary reference